On a Possible Giant Impact Origin for the Colorado Plateau: Characteristics of the Proposed Giant Impact Event

 \subsection{Size of the Impactor}

 We take the size of the Colorado Plateau itself as the approximate size of the impact crater.
-The Colorado Plateau has an area of approximately 337,000 square kilometers, thus a diameter of about 640 km (adding the section around the San Juan Mountains, increases the Plateau area by about another 11\% according to Kelley 1979).
+The Colorado Plateau has an area of approximately 337,000 square kilometers, thus a diameter of about $D_{cr} = 640 km$ (if we add to this the area around the western San Juan Mountains, as done in Kelly 1979, it will increase the total area of the Plateau by about 11\%.
+So the gross estimate would remain valid in either case).
 Dence et al. (1977) found that for terrestrial impact craters, progressively larger craters tend to have progressively shallower profiles.
-They quoted results for the 3.6 km Steinheim Basin and Flynn Creek structures (Roddy 1977a,b; Reiff 1977), which has a depth-to-diameter ratio of 1 to 24.
-In our following estimation, we take the impact crater depth $h_{cr}$ to be 1/40 of its diameter, i.e., $h_{cr} = 16 km$.
-This depth is reasonable considering that the estimated original depth for the Grand Canyon Supergroup is up to 4 km thick, and the Supergroup itself, since it consists of faulted blocks, does not contain the original bottom contact to the basement rock, which is 1.7 Gyr old.
-Furthermore, we need to consider the possibility that the entire Plateau block may have sunk slightly into the Asthenosphere as a result of the impact, since it is obviously severed from the surrounding craton, judging from its structure integrity.
+They quoted result for the 3.6 km Steinheim Basin and Flynn Creek crater (Roddy 1977a,b; Reiff 1977), which has depth-to-diameter ratio of approximately 1 to 24.
+In our following calculation, we take the impact crater depth $h_{cr}$ to be 1/40 of its diameter, i.e., $h_{cr}$ = 16 km.
+This depth is reasonable considering that the estimated original depth for the Grand Canyon Supergroup is up to 4 km thick, and the Supergroup itself, since it consists of faulted blocks, does not contain the original bottom contact to the basement rock, which is 1.7 Gyr old (the oldest rocks in the Grand Canyon Supergroup is about 1.2 Gyr old).
+The exposed Uinta Mountain Group in the eastern Uinta Mountains is up tp 7 km thick at the Colorado-Utah border (Dehler et al. 2010), which also does not reveal its root connecting to the basement rock.
+Furthermore, we need to consider also the possibility that the entire Plateau Lithospheric block may have sunk slightly into the Asthenosphere at the time of the impact, since it is obviously severed from the surrounding craton, judging from its structural integrity and isostasy behavior (Keller et al. 1979).
+So our choice of 16 km for the crater size appears to be reasonable, as will be borne out from the overall energetic considerations presented later in this paper.